-Institute of Agribusiness Management (IABM), Navsari Agricultural University, NAVSARI (GUJARAT) INDIA
+ASPEE Agribusiness Management Institute, Navsari Agricultural University, NAVSARI (GUJARAT) INDIA

 Indian agriculture is unique in many ways.
 With abundant arable land, water and bio-diversity and a large population accustomed to agriculture as a way of life, no country is better placed than India in bringing about agriculture-led prosperity.